-Tammy George, the all-time leader in victories at USC Upstate, is beginning her 14th season overall as a head coach and 12th at the helm of the Spartan women’s basketball program.
+Tammy George, the all-time leader in victories at USC Upstate, is in her 15th season overall as a head coach and 13th at the helm of the Spartan women’s basketball program.

 When George inherited the Upstate women’s basketball team in 2005-06, the program hadn’t had a winning season in seven years.
 Now, George has guided the Spartans to an NCAA Division II Tournament appearance and has also led the team to its best year in 15 years, as the 2009-10 Spartans won 20 games in just their third year of Division I play.
 Upstate has also made three Women’s Basketball Invitational (WBI) Tournament appearances, in 2010-11, 2013-14 and most recently in 2015-16.